johnakash04/-johnakash04-End-to-End-Data-Analytics-Project-Power-BI-Project-Hospitality-Domain-/README.md

 AtliQ Grands Data Intelligence Project

 Overview

-AtliQ Grands is a well-established chain of five-star hotels across India, with a 20-year presence in the hospitality industry.
-However, due to strategic moves by competitors and ineffective decision-making, the company has been losing market share and revenue in the luxury/business hotels category.
-To address these challenges, AtliQ Grands has decided to leverage Business and Data Intelligence to regain its market share and revenue.
-Without an in-house data analytics team, they have hired a third-party service provider to analyze their historical data and provide actionable insights.
+AtliQ Grands is a renowned chain of five-star hotels across India, boasting a 20-year legacy in the hospitality industry.
+Recently, due to strategic moves by competitors and ineffective decision-making, the company has experienced a decline in market share and revenue in the luxury/business hotels category.
+To counter this, AtliQ Grands decided to implement Business and Data Intelligence strategies.
+Lacking an in-house data analytics team, they engaged a third-party service provider to analyze their historical data and deliver actionable insights.

-Objective
+Project Objectives
-The primary goal of this project is to create metrics, design a dashboard, and generate insights to help AtliQ Grands make informed business decisions.
-As a data analyst, you are tasked with the following:
+The primary objectives of this project were:

 Create the metrics according to the provided metric list.
 Design a dashboard based on the mock-up provided by stakeholders.
-Generate additional relevant insights not covered in the metric list or mock-up dashboard.
+Generate additional relevant insights beyond the metric list and mock-up dashboard.
 Repository Structure

-The repository is structured as follows:
+This repository is organized as follows:

 AtliQ-Grands-Data-Intelligence-Project/
 ├── data/